rwb/ccjs710ldv/README.md

 median(ys)
 ```

-* Now, let's use the bootstrap to calculate the 87% confidence interval for the sample median:
+* Now, let's use the bootstrap to calculate the 87% confidence interval for the sample median.
+* Note that this approach is described in Wasserman (2004:109-110).
+* This approach assumes that the *bootstrap distribution* of the sample median is "close to normal."

 ```R
 qt(p=0.065,df=300-1)